-Grade Point Average (GPA) Requirements: In any semester, students with a Grade Point Average (GPA) lower than 2.0 for the undergraduate programs and GPA lower than 2.5 for the Seminary or Graduate programs will be placed on academic probation and will be informed of this status in writing.
-Two consecutive semesters with a GPA below 2.0 for the undergraduate programs and GPA lower than 2.5 for the Seminary or Graduate programs will constitute cause for dismissal from PIU.
+Grade Point Average (GPA) Requirements: In any semester, students with a Grade Point Average (GPA) lower than 2.0 will be placed on academic probation and will be informed of this status in writing.
+Two consecutive semesters with a GPA below 2.0 will constitute cause for dismissal from PIU.

 Graduation Requirements: Students must have a minimum GPA of 2.0 to graduate from Certificate, Diploma, AA, or BA programs.
-A minimum GPA of 2.5 is required to graduate with a degree from Pacific Islands Evangelical Seminary.
 Additionally, all full-time program students must fulfill requirements for Community Service and Ministry.